 Attitude: There is a wonderful lack of snobbery in the Chicago writing community.
 Some people I know who live in other places have experienced some eye-rolling when they mention that they write young adult literature, but I’ve never experienced that here.
 Several years back, I took the Novel-in-a-Year course at StoryStudio from Rebecca Makkai and I loved that all of us in that class were writing completely different kinds of books, including YA, science fiction/fantasy, historical, literary, and mystery, and we all got so much out of workshopping everyone’s work.

 Jeannine Burgdorf is a writer in Chicago.
 Her fiction has been appeared in Signal House Edition, New Reader Magazine, Orange Quarterly, and the anthology Writer Shed Vol. 2.
-Her nonfiction has appeared in Quail Bell Magazine and INELDA.
+Her nonfiction has appeared in the Los Angeles Review of Books, Quail Bell Magazine and INELDA.